Location Analysis: Peterborough-Stamford Wild Hunt - Part Four

 True shell keeps were a stone wall around the upper perimeter of the motte with lean-to buildings against this outer wall and a small courtyard in the middle.

 Restormel is said to be England's best preserved shell keep.
 Other carcass dismantling facilities were more thoroughly hidden.
-At least three were extended and turned into tourist attractions.
+And at least three were extended and turned into tourist attractions.

 Such as this one: